 Sitter in 5 portraits

-Nobel Prize-winning writer, Naipaul, of Indian descent, was born in Trinidad.
-He graduated from Oxford University in 1953 where he also met his future wife Patricia Ann Hale who graduated in the same year.
-The couple moved to London and were married the following year.
-His first novel The Mystic Masseur (1957) was followed by A House for Mr Biswas (1961).
-Naipaul's literary themes include exile and displacement; he won the Booker Prize with In a Free State in 1971.
-A prolific writer, he has published over thirty books during his literary career spanning over five decades.
-He was awarded the Nobel Prize for Literature in 2001.
+Trinidadian-born, of Indian descent, Naipaul's father was a journalist, giving him an early appreciation of reading and writing.
+On finishing school in Trinidad, he won a scholarship to study at Oxford University, where he met his future wife, critic and editor of his works, Patricia Ann Hale.
+His first novel The Mystic Masseur (1957) was followed by A House for Mr Biswas (1961), considered his most autobiographical and successful novel.
+Naipaul's literary themes include identity, exile and post-colonialism; he won the Booker Prize with In a Free State (1971).
+A prolific writer, he has published over thirty books in five decades.
+Knighted in 1990, he was awarded the Nobel Prize in Literature in 2001.